Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Experiment Design

 \subsection{Statistical Test}

 Since we compare more than two paired groups, i.e., \sdm{s} using the same image dataset, we conduct the statistical analysis using the Friedman test~\cite{friedman1937use}, the Wilcoxon Signed-Rank test~\cite{wilcoxon1992individual}, and rank-biserial correlation~\cite{kerby2014simple}.
 Following the guideline~\cite{mangiafico2016summary,garcia2010advanced}, we employ the Friedman test to verify if there are overall significant differences among all the paired groups (i.e., the models).
 If at least one group differs significantly from the others, $p < 0.05$ will be computed by this statistical test.
 If this is the case, we apply the Wilcoxon Signed-Rank test for pairwise comparisons (i.e., comparing two models) with a significance level of 5\%.
 To interpret the Wilcoxon Signed-Rank test more precisely, we calculate the median and the standard deviation by the median absolute deviation (MAD) of our data, i.e., [median $\pm$ 2 MAD]~\cite{tukey1977exploratory,reimann2005background}.
-It helps to check if the underlying distribution is stochastically equal to, less than, or greater than a distribution symmetric about zero, and accordingly define the relevant alternative hypothesis for more effective execution of the Wilcoxon Signed-Rank test.
+It checks if the underlying distribution is stochastically equal to, less than, or greater than a distribution symmetric about zero, and accordingly defines the relevant alternative hypothesis for more effective execution of the Wilcoxon Signed-Rank test.
 Moreover, for pairwise groups with significant differences, we use the rank-biserial correlation as the effect size of the Wilcoxon Signed-Rank test to determine which group shows better results.
 The rank-biserial correlation ranges from -1 to 1, where a positive result indicates that the first group tends to be larger than the second, and a negative result means the opposite, whereas 0 explains there is no significant difference between the two paired groups.
-Based on the guideline~\cite{fritz2012effect,tomczak2014need}, the effect size magnitude of the rank-biserial correlation involves four levels: negligible ($>$ 0.0 and $<$ 0.1), small ($\geq$ 0.1 and $<$ 0.3), medium ($\geq$ 0.3 and $<$ 0.5), and large ($\geq$ 0.5 and $\leq$ 1.0).
-We consider medium and large levels to demonstrate significant differences in our data.